anbreton/ECE-590-Identification-of-Species/README.md

 * SplitAudio.py: Splits long audio files into one minute (60 seconds)
 * BirdNoBird.py: Goes through a folder fo audio files and determines likelyhood of there being a bird call in it.
 Outputs the probability to a CSV file.
+* SortConfidences: Moves audio files above a given threshold to a given folder, and audio files below threshold to another folder.

 ## [Technologies](#technologies)
 Project is created with:
 * Python 3.8.8